yoosif0/arabic_pronunciation/README.md

 * It might take long time to for large corpuses and the command line might not show that the process is going on but it is.

+### Notes
+* Travis auto deployment to Pypi is currenlty not working